unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

    numbers to real numbers.

 The function ``noise_to_expval`` encapsulate the "quantum part" of the problem.
-The "classical part" of zero noise extrapolation can be performed by passing ``noise_to_expval`` as an argument to the ``self.iterate`` method.
-This method will call ``noise_to_expval`` for different scale factors until a sufficient amount of data is collected.
-So, one can see ``self.iterate`` as the classical analog of the quantum method ``self.run``.
+The "classical part" of the zero-noise extrapolation procedure can be executed by passing ``noise_to_expval`` as an argument to the ``self.iterate`` method.
+This method will call ``noise_to_expval`` for different noise levels until a sufficient amount of data is collected.
+So, one can view ``self.iterate`` as the classical counterpart of the quantum method ``self.run``.

 .. testcode::